African American Studies

 African American Studies Department Club (AASDC) - AAS Faculty, Advisors.

 An active African American Studies Departmental Club promotes Africa American Studies as a major at Western Illinois University, while educating others about the African American experience in the United States.
 The department club won the College of Arts and Sciences Student Council 2006 Departmental Student Organization Award.
-It remains one of the best college student organization to help students remain engaged with scholarship, culture, and community.
+It remains one of the best college student organizations to help students remain engaged with scholarship, culture, and community.
 The AASDC meets weekly on campus.

 United Voices of Western Inspirational Singers (UVOWIS) - Alphonso Simpson, Jr., Faculty Advisor/Choir Director.